RoadieHQ/marketing-site/content/docs/integrations/kubernetes/index.md

 The k8s plugin uses two alternate ways of discovering resources in addition to a namespace annotation.
 You can find the Backstage docs on this [here](https://backstage.io/docs/features/kubernetes/configuration/#surfacing-your-kubernetes-components-as-part-of-an-entity).

 ## 1. backstage.io/kubernetes-id
 You can add a label with the key `backstage.io/kubernetes-id` to all of your k8s resources relating to an entity and then using the same key as an annotation on your entity.
+It is recommended to use the name of the related Backstage entity for this id but not necessary.

 Additionally, you can lookup resources by namespace using the `backstage.io/kubernetes-namespace` annotation.

 NB: At a minimum for the frontend plugin to show useful data, a deployment and some related resources need the same matching labels.

+### Backstage Entity
 ```yaml
 ---
 apiVersion: backstage.io/v1alpha1